-The Oklahoma State Board of Behavioral Health oversees licenses for Licensed Marriage and Family Therapists (LMFTs).
+The Oklahoma State Board of Behavioral Health (the Board) oversees licenses for Licensed Marriage and Family Therapists (LMFTs).
 LMFT applicants must have a master’s degree from a regionally-accredited institution in either marriage and family therapy or a related field with coursework in five core areas.
 The program must also include a 300-hour practicum or internship component.
-The application packet has more information about the requirements and the application process.
+The LMFT Academic Worksheet has more information about the educational requirements.
 In Oklahoma, LMFTs assist individuals, couples, and families with emotional, mental, behavioral, and relational issues using adapted marriage and family systems theories and counseling techniques.
 Follow these steps to earn an LMFT license:

 To learn more about licensed marriage and family therapist careers, visit our LMFT career guide.